pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 De-duplication would involve tracking which events have already been received.

+To keep the messaging infrastructure stable, it may be sufficient simply to identify the domain event, perhaps with its sequence ID and position.

 If anything goes wrong with messaging infrastructure, such that a notification is sent but not received, remote components can detect they have missed a notification and pull the notifications they have missed.

-A pull mechanism that allows others to pull events they don't yet have can be used to allow remote components to catch up.
+A pull mechanism, such as that described above, can be used to catch up.

-The same mechanism can be used if a component is developed after the application has been deployed and so requires initialising from an established application sequence, or otherwise needs to be reconstructed from scratch.
+The same mechanism can be used if a materialized view is developed after the application has been deployed and so requires initialising from an established application sequence, or otherwise needs to be reconstructed from scratch.